ansiwen/gctx/README.md

   to "tunnel" a context through the library to the log callback, that is not possible.
 - Debug logs or tracing appear *anywhere* in your code.
-Annotating these logs with the current contex would require to add a context parameter to *every* *single* *function*, which is simply unnecessary boilerplate and in most cases not feasible.
+Annotating these logs with the current context would require to add a context parameter to *every* *single* *function*, which is simply unnecessary boilerplate and in most cases not feasible.